danielharrell/open-eyes-lect-2017-18/Open.md

 were really a way of being closed that merely looked open?
 What if we ourselves were enclosed in openness?

+In light of this question, consider again why we call our eyes open.
+This captures how we seem to see *through* them, to a whole world outside us.
+But again, this is to speak figuratively, and perhaps even falsely.
+For if our eyes were truly so open, to the point of transparency, then how could we make reference to them at all, in calling them open?
+They may be transparent as a medium of awareness, but as a matter of self-awareness, it would seem as if our eyes have to be opaque.
+Or to put this prospect more generally: if we are not merely aware, but *self*-aware, then perhaps we are indeed *enclosed* in openness, with no escape from the self, no matter how much outside the self we seem to see.

-- Make direct point: being enclosed in openness is one way to characterize what it means to be not merely aware, but *self*-aware, which imposes a boundary on openness as impassible as the parabola.
+a boundary on openness as impassible is bounded by the self we also see,  circumscribed by a boundary as impassible as the parabola. we are indeed enclosed in openness, if our self-awareness makes them opaque, then perhaps the world we seem to see outside us really lie inside us? . , . transparent, how could we make reference open, to the point of ransparenti, at the same time our open eyes make us aware of the world, For example, we call our eyes open, as I put this earlier, insofar as we seem to see through them, to a whole world outside us. it might only be in a first sense, and again a figurative sense, while we might call our eyes open, again, insofar as we seem to see through them, to a whole world outside usIn light of this question, consider my earlier description of the open eyes of awareness. - Make direct point: being enclosed in openness is one way to characterize what it means to be not merely aware, but *self*-aware, which imposes a boundary on openness as impassible as the parabola.

+- Perhaps borrow from earlier formulation.

+- Where to put self-mastery?

 - Perhaps put Schopenhauer quote and Wolff quote here.